 After playing clarinet in a jazz band, he opted to push forward with jazz instead of classical and orchestral music.

-Ponty released his first jazz violin album when he was only 22 and soon collaborated with notable artists like Frank Zappa and Elton John.
+Ponty released his first jazz violin album, Jazz Long Playing, when he was only 22 and soon collaborated with notable artists like Frank Zappa and Elton John.
 His many albums topped the jazz charts, and he became one of the first jazz artists to release a music video.

 8. Ray Nance